-The text box on the right shows selected statements from the USOS Global Pen Friends blogs by Indian students who reflected on broad themes of global inequality, democracy and human rights, among other topics, in conversations with peers from other USOS partner countries.
-I encourage readers to consult the blog to read the full blogs.
+The text box on the right shows selected statements from the USOS Global Pen Friends blogs from Indian students who reflected on the broad topics such as global inequality, democracy and human rights, amongst other issues in conversations with peers from other partner countries of USOS.
+I encourage the readers to refer to the blog to read the complete blogs.